ifurusato/kros-core/README.rst

    :align: center
    :height: 584px
    :alt: The KR01 Robot

-   :figclass: align-center
-   The KR01 Robot.
+   The KR01 Robot prowling rhe front deck.

 The *kros-core* module provides essential support for YAML-based configuration, logging, messages and event handling, and the asynchronous message bus that forms